davegoblue/TestCodingShortcuts/README.md

 * DataCamp_PythonNotes_v003 captures Supervised Learning with scikit-learn - plots as figures for Chapters 3/4
 * DataCamp_PythonNotes_v003 captures Unsupervised Learning in Python - Chapter 1 (Clustering for Dataset Exploration)

+### Expansions week of 11-SEP-2017
+* DataCamp_PythonNotes_v003 captures Unsupervised Learning in Python - Chapter 2 (Visualize with Hierarchical Clustering and t-SNE)